--The coordinator will work with their AL supervisor to create a monthly program schedule.
+-The coordinator will also work with their AL supervisor to create a monthly program schedule.

 SERVICE COORDINATION — To ensure programs flourish in excellence, the Coordinator of Resident Services will:

--Communicate effectively and daily with the onsite staff.
+-Communicate effectively and regularly with the onsite staff.

-- Communicate on a weekly basis with AL supervisor to discuss progress, goals, and service implementation.
+-Meet virtually on a weekly basis with AL supervisor to discuss programs, goals, and service implementation.

 BACKGROUND, EXPERIENCE, AND EDUCATION

 -1+ years’ experience in outreach and/or ministry preferred.
 Experience serving in low-income communities preferred.